-From an old smugglers’ village to cave-dwelling hobgoblins and ‘the town that never was’, this stretch of coast offers a fascinating blend of history and legend, best explored by bike.
-Scarborough to Whitby bike route and map.
+From an old smugglers’ village to cave-dwelling hobgoblins and ‘the town that never was’, the Scarborough to Whitby stretch of coast offers a fascinating blend of history and legend, best explored by bike.

 Epping Forest, Essex

-Once visited by kings and queens, Epping’s woodlands, grasslands, heaths, rivers, bogs and ponds form one of London’s finest and largest open spaces.
-Epping Forest bike route and map.
+Once visited by kings and queens, Epping Forest’s woodlands, grasslands, heaths, rivers, bogs and ponds form one of London’s finest and largest open spaces.

 Middlewood Way and Macclesfield Canal, Cheshire